Echoshard/Gemini_Discordbot/README.md

 2. Install the required Python libraries:

    ```
-   pip install discord.py aiohttp google-generativeai
+   pip install -U -r requirements.txt
    ```
 The bot will start listening to messages in your Discord server.
 It responds to direct mentions or direct messages.

 ## Configuration

-Edit the `GeminiBotConfig.py` file must include:
+1. Create a `.env` file and copy the contents of `.env.example` into it

+2. Fill in the following values:

-- `DISCORD_BOT_TOKEN`: Your Discord bot token.
+- `DISCORD_BOT_TOKEN`: Your Discord bot token
 - `GOOGLE_AI_KEY`: Your Google AI API key.
 Google API Key can be acquired from https://makersuite.google.com/
 - `MAX_HISTORY`: The maximum number of messages to retain in history for each user.
 0 will disable history

-then run `GeminiDiscordBot.py`
+3. Run `GeminiDiscordBot.py`

 ## Commands

 - **Mention or DM the bot to activate:** History only works on pure text input
 - **Send an Image:** The bot will respond with an AI-generated interpretation or related content.
 - **Type 'RESET':** Clears the message history for the user.